kivy/kivy/doc/sources/guide/other-frameworks.rst

 .. warning::
-    Unlike the default twisted reactor, the installed reactor will not handle any signals unnless you set the 'installSignalHandlers' keyword argument to 1 explicitly.
+    Unlike the default twisted reactor, the installed reactor will not handle any signals unless you set the 'installSignalHandlers' keyword argument to 1 explicitly.
 This is done to allow kivy to handle the signals as usual, unless you specifically want the twisted reactor to handle the signals (e.g. SIGINT).